 Real Time Electrical Switchgear & Protection Interview Questions with Answers PDF

-1. To provide a means of starting and stopping the motor and, at the same time, of limiting the starting current if required.
+1. What are the main functions of control gear?1.
+To provide a means of starting and stopping the motor and, at the same time, of limiting the starting current if required.

 2. To give adequate protection to the motor under all conditions.